dementive/lt/README.md

 - `log.hpp` - https://github.com/tezc/sc/tree/master/logger adapted to C++.

-- `SFT.hpp` - Simple testing framework that uses disgusting recursive macro tricks to make it nicer to use than any other C/C++ testing framework in existence.

 ## Credits

 The tuple and list were adapted from the Tuple and SelfList from [Godot](https://github.com/godotengine/godot/tree/master/core/templates).